Barjaktarevic/The-Dealership/README.md

 Note that the API for the website is hosted on render.com on the free plan, which means it might take around 30-45 seconds for it to become available again after a period of disuse.

 ## Notes about the project
 + For data storage I'm using Mongo Atlas.
-The data in Firestore has been organized in the following manner:
+The data has been organized in the following manner:

 | collection     | fields  |
 | -------------- | ------- |